falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 ### Task 2: Run both the tokenizer and sentence segmenter scripts <br/>
 **Datos**: LowerIntermediate.txt <br/>
-Were the Python programs succesful in tokenizing and segmenting the text?<br/>
+Were the Python programs successful in tokenizing and segmenting the text?<br/>
 Did you find any issues?
 If so, what type of issues?
 Suggest a solution.